esaidh266/Algorithm-for-detection-of-hate-speech-in-Spanish/README.md

 The content of each file is detailed below:

 	- DOCUMENTACIÓN GITHUB.docx:
 	Report that presents the example of the script (1).py and get_characteristics (1).py to use the models.

 	- ejemplo (1).py:
 	Python script showing the use of models to make predictions.

 	- Modelo_binario_(1) (1).ipnyb:
 	Notebook with the code used for training the different models.

-- obtener_caracteristicas (1).py:
+	- Obtener_caracteristicas (1).py:
 	Python script with the preprocessing functions used before using the models to predict the inputs of a data frame.

 	- Recursos-20231027T110710Z-001 (1).zip:
 	The resources folder contains 3 .csv used in feature extraction.

 The dataset that has been used for training the models is dataset_completo_caracteristicas_ampliadas_todos_combinaciones_v1_textoProcesado.csv
 (https://acortar.link/diSV7o)